sovannarapov/bookmark-api/README.md

-# NestJs REST API tutorial with E2E test using PactumJS
+# NestJs REST API with E2E test using PactumJS

 > Learn NestJs by building a CRUD REST API with end-to-end tests using modern web development techniques.
 NestJs is a rapidly growing node js framework that helps build scalable and maintainable backend applications.
 In this course, we build a bookmarks API from scratch using nestJs, docker, postgres, passport js, prisma, pactum and dotenv.